 There are a lot of weird alternative health interventions out there, but colon cleanses, also known as colon hydrotherapy or colonics, have got to be among the weirder ones.
 Apparently, this has been around since the time of the ancient Egyptians; however, it only appeared on my radar a few years back when a colonics business opened up next door to the dance studio I went to.
 My first reaction was to wonder why on earth anyone would not only volunteer but pay to have their colon flushed out, particularly in a non-medical setting?

 However, why would anyone listen to me when they could listen to Gwyneth Paltrow?

 Does it matter to you the direction by which your coffee enters your body?
-Goop’s beauty and wellness detox guide suggests the Implant-o-rama at-home coffee enema system for the low price of $135 (and no, I’m not making any of that up).
+Goop’s beauty and wellness detox guide suggests the Implant-o-rama at-home coffee enema system.
+It comes for the low price of $135 (and no, I’m not making any of that up).
 Is do-it-yourself just far too much bother for you?

 There are some legitimate reasons to clear out the ol’ poop chute.
 Pre-colonoscopy, you’ll drink some laxatives that will leave you glued to the toilet for an extended period of time.
-A more civilized rectal adventure is the enema, which involves a fraction of the volume of fluid used in a colonic.
+A more civilized rectal adventure is the enema, using a fraction of the volume of fluid used in a colonic.

 What is that volume of fluid, you might ask?
-An MD Edge article notes that up to 60 litres of fluid gets shot up your rear end in a colonic.
+An MD Edge article notes that up to 60 litres of fluid gets shot up your butt in a colonic.
 To put that into perspective, that big jug of water at the office water cooler is 5 gallons, or just under 20 litres.
 Imagine three of those doing the funky chicken in your intestines.